CASSATA Explained with photos

 Most cassate are coated with ‘glassa’ made of sugar and water.
 I find this sickly sweet and prefer the old fashion marzipan.
 Traditionally the more commonly decorated cassate include a pale green colour.
 This may have been because the green may have been made with pistachio meal and the white with almond meal.
 Some people do not like eating marzipan so do not be surprised if you find some guests struggling to eat it.

-I made two lots. of marzipan.
-The green vegetable dye was far too intense., but i was not going to throw the ingredients away. next time i shall use a dropper.
+I made two lots of marzipan.
+The green vegetable dye was far too intense., but i was not going to throw the ingredients away.
+Next time I shall use a dropper.

 Roll the marzipan out… rolling it between two pieces of greaseproof paper may help.